AlexMeesters/Component-Save-System/README.md

 In case you want full control through just C# I reccomend turning all the autosaving off.
 The SaveMaster gets instantiated before any scene loads using RunTimeInitializeOnLoad() Meaning you can directly use the system.

-The methods below are most important.
-It is reccomended to see what else is available.
+### Some of the main method the SaveMaster uses
 ```csharp
 // Returns the active slot. -1 means no slot is loaded
 SaveMaster.GetActiveSlot()